bartubisgin/QSVTinQiskit-2021-Europe-Hackathon-Winning-Project-/README.md

 Quantum algorithms re-imagined as the iteration of a 'simple' circuit through Quantum Singular Value Transformation and implemented in Qiskit.

 # Grand Unification and Efficient Implementation of Non-Unitaries
 Quantum Singular Value Transformation is a promising new framework that allows one to apply an arbitrary polynomial transformation (bound by some constraints) to the singular values of a block-encoded unitary transformation, a method first coherently introduced by Gilyen et. al in a 2018 paper.
 This work is subsequent to work on Quantum Signal Processing.
 Later, about 4 months ago, Prof. Isaac Chuang has given an overview of Gilyen's ideas, and how QSVT serves as a unification schemes for many quantum algorithms as something more fundamental.
-Even more recently, last week, Seth Lloyd and colleagues published a preprint on 'Hamiltonian Singular Value Transformation and Inverse Block Encoding' for NISQ-era devices.
+Even more recently, Seth Lloyd and colleagues published a preprint on 'Hamiltonian Singular Value Transformation and Inverse Block Encoding' for NISQ-era devices.

-One of the most important challenges in the broad field of Quantum Information is finding useful, NISQ-era applications that offer some valuable speed-up to their classical counterparts, which can be employed in academic research and industry today.
+One of the most important challenges in the broad field of Quantum Information is implementing non-unitary operations and finding useful NISQ-era applications that offer some valuable speed-up or are simply intractable.
 The QSVT effort is an emerging and potentially-impactful development towards these NISQ-applicability as it allows one to fundamentally re-cast any complex circuitry as the iteration of a single, simple circuit structure that can also construct arbitrary non-unitary operations.

+QSVT also hints at novel algorithms via. the tune-able parameters, that are the Quantum Signal Processing phases.
+As each different set of phases corresponds to a different transformation, exploring this space is invaluable.

 In this project, the aim is to apply QSVT hands-on in Qiskit and develop a useful libarary dedicated to general QSVT framework where different algorithms can be expressed as the manifestation of a single fundamental idea with the corresponding encoding and polynomial transformation.